Lymphocyte expansion molecule

 Lymphocyte expansion molecule (LEXM) is a protein discovered in 2015, found to be involved in immune responses (in mice) to some cancers and viruses.
-The protein was found to be responsible for an increased production of T cells in mice.
+The protein was initially found to be responsible for an increased production of T cells in mice.
+The original paper has since been retracted upon recommendation of Imperial College's investigators due to concerns about duplication of data.
 The protein may be relevant to humans and could be a target for drug discovery.

 Scientists at Imperial College are developing a gene therapy based on this protein.